On this page

 How do I choose the correct eligibility category code on I-956G?

-The eligibility category code you select dictates the basis for filing Form I-956G.
-This form requires detailed information about each New Commercial Enterprise (NCE) and capital investment project sponsored by the regional center.
-Specifically, it covers projects involving active EB-5 investors—those either pursuing classification under INA 203(b)(5) or who have obtained conditional permanent resident status but have not yet filed for the removal of conditions—during the relevant reporting period.
+Your eligibility category code determines your basis for filing I-956G.
+Information About Each New Commercial Enterprise and Capital Investment Project for each NCE sponsored by the regional center and each capital investment project undertaken by such NCE with active EB-5 investors (i.e. those who are seeking classification under INA 203(b)(5) or who have obtained conditional permanent resident status and not yet filed for removal of conditions) in the applicable reporting period.

 What supporting documents do I need for I-956G?

-Regional centers are required to submit an annual statement to USCIS, detailing specific information, evidence, and certifications that demonstrate compliance with applicable requirements for the Federal fiscal year in question, as outlined in Part 1.
-This includes evidence of job creation or preservation by the capital investment project.
-Ensure all evidence and supporting documents are provided as specified in the 'What Evidence Must You Submit' and 'Specific Instructions' sections.
+Regional centers are required to submit an annual statement to USCIS, which must encompass specific information, evidence, and certifications.
+This submission demonstrates compliance with the applicable requirements for the Federal fiscal year in question, as detailed in Part 1.
+Ensure all evidence and supporting documents outlined in the instructions are included.
+Additionally, provide identifying information and documentation to affirm continued eligibility.

 Who is eligible to file I-956G?

-If you are eligible for an exemption from using an electronic payment method, you may need to complete and submit Form G-1651, Exemption for Paper Fee Payment, along with the appropriate payment.
-Additionally, provide detailed information about each New Commercial Enterprise (NCE) sponsored by the regional center and each capital investment project undertaken by such NCE.
-This includes projects with active EB-5 investors—those pursuing classification under INA 203(b)(5) or those who have obtained conditional permanent resident status but have not yet filed for removal of conditions—during the relevant reporting period.
+If you are eligible for an exemption from the mandate to use electronic payment methods, you may need to fill out and submit Form G-1651, Exemption for Paper Fee Payment, along with the appropriate payment.
+Additionally, you may need to provide detailed information about each New Commercial Enterprise (NCE) sponsored by the regional center and every capital investment project undertaken by such NCE.
+This includes projects with active EB-5 investors—those pursuing classification under INA 203(b)(5) or who have obtained conditional permanent resident status but have not yet filed for removal of conditions—during the relevant reporting period.

 What happens after I submit I-956G?